You're hungry and the age old question lingers - What should I eat?

 Making decisions about food doesn’t have to be difficult and some simple planning will definitely help.
 We all have the innate ability to know what our body needs, and it’s sad that diet culture and 'healthism' has led us so astray.

-Reclaiming your wisdom isn’t always easy but I’s there, be patient and compassionate.
+Reclaiming your wisdom isn’t always easy but it’s there.
+Be patient and compassionate.

 And remember, if you’re not hungry.
 No amount of food will fuel you.